Sidex71/T-Mac/README.md

 # T-Mac
-Modelling physically interacting T cell_Macrophage doublets obtained from the tumour microenvironments of ovarian cancer patients using ULMNet
+Modelling physically interacting T cell_Macrophage doublets obtained from the tumour microenvironments of ovarian cancer patients using ULMnet